 CrossFit was started in 2000 in Santa Cruz California by Greg Glassman.
 There are now more than 10,000 CrossFit-affiliated Boxes around the world.
 When you take a class at your local “Box” (gym), you’ll do a functional group warm-up then start the “WOD” (workout the day) written on a white board and posted in the front of the class.
 The premise of CrossFit is high intensity interval training, power-lifting, and even Olympic weightlifting.
-You’ll do a lot of pull-ups (with bands), wall balls, thrusters, squats and deadlifts, push-ups, box jumps, kettle-bell swings, cleans and snatches – that kind of thing.
-It is designed to be community building with friendly and supportive competition.
-When I moved to Seattle, I needed a new fitness group so I did CrossFit for a year and this is what happened.
+You’ll do a lot of pull-ups (with or without bands), wall balls, thrusters, squats and deadlifts, push-ups, box jumps, kettle-bell swings, cleans and snatches – that kind of thing.
+It is designed to be community-building with friendly and supportive competition.
+When I moved to Seattle, I needed a new fitness group so I did CrossFit for a year.

-Nothing much!
-I worked out, I lifted weights, I was friendly with the other CrossFit goers, I got kind of bored and I moved on.
+I worked out (hard), I lifted weights, I was friendly with the other CrossFit goers, and I got pretty strong.
 It didn’t change my life but I never got injured and I got some good workouts in.
 I didn’t lose or gain weight.
-I didn’t feel better or worse that I did previously when I was doing more of a tabata style- workout.
-Here’s a list of the pros and cons of CrossFit as I see it:
+I didn’t feel better or worse than I did previously when I was doing more of a tabata-style workout, OrangeTheory or Soul Cycle.

 Pros of CrossFit

-- Your time is limited to 1-hour classes then you move on with your life
+- Your time is limited to 1-hour classes.

 - CrossFit is “non-creepy” in my experience.
 Though everyone at the Box I belonged to shared restrooms and changing-area space, I never felt uncomfortable.
-Everyone there was very respectful, professional and not creepy.
+Everyone there was very respectful and professional.

 - You don’t have to be in amazing shape to try it.
-I saw a lot of “regular” people attending – folks of all ages and fitness levels.
+I saw people of all fitness levels and ages attending.
 It can be intimidating to walk in for the first time but it’s a friendly community and you can adapt it for any level.

 - The trainers I’ve had are always really good and supportive.
 They can help you adapt your workout as needed and answer questions you have.